 - Kids 6 and under get in for free.

-The Old Exchange Building and Provost Dungeon are open from 9:00 am – 5:00 pm every day of the week, but there are also after-hours tours you can take which are included with certain tours that we detail below.
+The Old Exchange Building and Provost Dungeon are open from 9:00 am - 5:00 pm from Mon-Sat and from 11:00 am - 5:00 pm on Sunday, but there are also after-hours tours you can take which are included with certain tours that we detail below.

 This section includes details about tours which include a trip to the Old Exchange and Provost Dungeon.
 We’ll cover information about the type of tour, when it takes place, ticket prices and more.